-We’re undeniably living in an exciting era of travel.
-Digital technology has empowered us to find the chicest boutique hotels, off-the-beaten-path restaurants, and best museums and shops in almost any destination (before we even get there.)
+The digital revolution has empowered us to find the chicest boutique hotels, off-the-beaten-path restaurants, and best museums and shops in almost any destination (before we even get there.)
 But all that info can create itinerary overload, and too often we return from a vacation… well, needing a vacation.
-A trip committed solely to heath and wellness has never sounded better than it does in 2016, and we’ve found ten destinations around the globe to inspire your next vacation.
+A trip committed solely to heath and wellness has never sounded better than it does this year, and we’ve found ten destinations around the globe to inspire your next vacation.
 From a steaming eco-thermal pool in Iceland to an underground spa in Marrakesh, these one-of-a-kind experiences will leave you revitalized and wanting to know more about wisdom and wellness from different cultures.
 And don’t worry — we promise that all ten of these spots will look great in your insta feed, too.

 For serious yogis, it doesn’t get much more legit than a visit to Ananda.
 The Indian destination spa is set in the Himalayas and boasts a constantly rotating cast of visiting masters who are available to guide guests in the traditional practice of yoga.
 Classes are also available in healing, stress management, and meditation.

-When we say the Amangiri is one of the most stunning and exclusive resort properties in the US, we mean you might catch a glimpse of Brad and Angelina among the well-heeled guests.
+When we say the Amangiri is one of the most stunning and exclusive resort properties in the US, we mean you might catch a glimpse of some legit Hollywood A listers among the well heeled guests.
 The all-suite property includes a sauna, steam room, cold plunge pool, yoga pavilion, as well as panoramic views of the Utah desert.
 Yoga and guided hikes through the desert are complimentary.
 Hashtag namaste, y’all.

 Amansala Resort, Tulum